wp-plugins/simple-intranet-directory/readme.txt

 = How do I add the directory? =

 Simply add the [employees] shortcode into any post or page.
 Then update users profile information if you are an admin, or have your users update their own profiles under "Users / Your Profile" when they login.
-Limit to 25 employees per page using the limit parameter, display the search bar above the listing, exclude for example "board" and "executive" custom groups from search pull-down, set avatar pixel width to 100 and display only Subscriber roles as follows: [employees limit="25" search="yes" search_exclude="board,executive" avatar="100" group="subscriber"].
+Limit to 25 employees per page using the limit parameter, display the search bar above the listing, exclude for example "board" and "executive" custom groups from search pull-down, set avatar pixel width to 100, display only Subscriber roles and sort by last name in ascending order as follows: [employees limit="25" search="yes" search_exclude="board,executive" avatar="100" group="subscriber" sort="last_name" order="ASC"].

 = How can I change the look of my employee directory? =